The Cover STORIES

 Remember to massage

-Rather than just patting an eye cream or serum into your skin, Ana suggests using facial massage techniques to really make the most of your products.
-By waking up the muscles in your face with some light pressure and kneading movements, you’ll increase blood circulation which can help make the skin look plumper and younger.
+Rather than just patting an eye cream or serum into skin before applying eye makeup for older woman, Ana suggests using facial massage techniques to really make the most of the products.
+By waking up the muscles in your face with some light pressure and kneading movements, you’ll increase blood circulation which can help make older skin look plumper and younger.
 Always move in an upwards direction to pull your face taught, dragging skin downwards will only emphasise sagging more.

 Be savvy about eyeshadow

-Once you’ve hydrated, it’s time to move on to choosing your eyeshadow shades, but Ana notes a few things you should bear in mind.
+Once you’ve hydrated, it’s time to move on to actually applying the eye makeup, but Ana notes a few things you should bear in mind.
 She suggests avoiding matte and glitter shadows as they will accentuate any uneven texture, and instead to opt for finely-milled, high-impact satin pigments.

 Invest in quality eye pencils

-Next, Ana recommends lining your eyes using a high quality kohl, like the Contour Eye Pencil, for added drama and definition.
-This is not a traditional eye makeup technique for the over 50s, as people are often worried about stark liner ageing them, but the trick is in the final step: blending.
+When applying eye makeup for older women, Ana recommends lining the eyes using a high quality kohl, like the Contour Eye Pencil, for added drama and definition.
+This is not a traditional eye makeup technique for older women, as people are often worried about stark liner ageing them, but the trick is in the final step: blending.
 Using the sponge tip of our pencil or your finger to gently smudge and diffuse the eyeliner for a softer, more flattering look.

 Choose a thin mascara brush